Market Report · 6 min read

 Buyer Profile: Who Is Buying in 2026

 The buyer mix on the Costa del Sol has shifted meaningfully over the past three years.
-Based on our own transaction data and conversations with notaries and developers across the region, Q1 2026 buyers broadly split as follows:
+Based on published registry data and industry reporting (including from national agencies and developers such as Taylor Wimpey España), the broad picture for 2026 looks like this:

 New Build vs Resale: The Supply Picture

 New build supply on the Costa del Sol remains constrained by planning and licensing timelines that consistently run 18–24 months behind demand.
+This sits within a wider national picture: Spain's structural housing deficit is now estimated at 730,000–900,000+ homes.
 Developers with permits are selling well — particularly those offering turnkey luxury product in Estepona, Benahavís and Nueva Andalucía.
 Resale supply, meanwhile, is historically thin in premium price bands.
-Properties priced correctly are moving in under 45 days in the best postcodes.
+Well-priced property tends to move quickly in the best postcodes.

 What Q2 and Beyond Looks Like